 The meeting point is just outside exit 2 of St. Paul’sTube.
 The walk is guided by Andy (a Superdad in the flesh).
 N.B. there’s a £3 charge for kids as this one’s for all ages.

-If you can’t make one of the regularly scheduled, just-turn-up, public London Film, TV & Book Trail for Kids & Grown-up Kids walks do think about booking one as a private tour.
-If you go private you can have the London Film, TV and Book Trail walk – or any other London Walk – on a day and at a time that suits your convenience.
+If you can’t make one of the regularly scheduled, just-turn-up, public Mountain Building & Meteorites in the City of London walks it can always be booked as a private tour.
+If you go private you can have the London Film, TV & Book Trail for Kids & Grown-up Kids walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
 Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.